 11. Make money online

 The Internet brought numerous opportunities to make extra cash.
 One can sell old textbooks, unwanted game tickets, pre-worn clothes on the school website or online marketplaces such as Amazon, Ebay, and Craigslist.
+Check out some ideas on earning extra money.

 One can also complete small gigs on Fiverr, sell photos on a website like Shutterstock, develop a course on Udemy, and use many other channels to general income streams.
 All online work requires time and effort so it is critical to do your research and choose the one that you are most capable of.